Extradition in Canada

 Extradition Law in Canada

-Canada regulates extradition matters through the Extradition Act, which outlines the procedure for transferring individuals between states.
+Canada regulates extradition matters through the Extradition Act, which outlines the procedure for transferring person sought for crimes to foreign country.
 It establishes two main types of extradition: active and passive.
 Active extradition involves the Canadian state requesting the surrender of a person who is abroad for investigative actions or to face charges.
 Passive extradition, in turn, is associated with fulfilling another state's request to hand over a person who is on Canadian territory for prosecution or to serve a sentence.

 Extradition in Thailand

-The Extradition Act was passed with the aim of aligning Canadian legislation with international standards and commitments.
-Under this act, Canada is obliged to fulfil its international extradition obligations based on the terms of bilateral or multilateral agreements to which the country has acceded.
-Canada extradition treaties provide a legal basis for interaction with foreign states and facilitate coordinated efforts in combating international crime.
+The Extradition Act was enacted to align Canada’s legislation with international standards and obligations, ensuring that the extradition process meets global expectations.
+Under this act, Canada is committed to fulfilling its international extradition duties through bilateral or multilateral agreements.
+These extradition treaties provide the legal framework for interaction with foreign states and support coordinated efforts in addressing international crime.

-Canada is involved in a number of international treaties and agreements governing extradition matters.
-One of the most significant is the European Convention on Extradition of 1957, to which Canada has acceded as part of its cooperation with European states.
-Moreover, Canada has bilateral agreements with a range of countries, including the USA, the UK, Australia, and others.
-The international obligations undertaken by Canada require not only adherence to procedural norms of extradition but also consideration of human rights in accordance with international standards, such as the European Convention on Human Rights (ECHR).
+Canada participates in various international treaties and agreements that regulate the extradition process.
+Notably, Canada is a party to the European Convention on Extradition of 1957, underscoring its collaboration with European countries.
+Additionally, Canada maintains bilateral agreements with nations such as the USA, the UK, and Australia, among others.
+These international obligations demand adherence not only to the procedural norms of the extradition hearing but also to the protection of human rights, following standards set by agreements like the European Convention on Human Rights (ECHR).

 Countries with no Extradition Treaty with Canada